OH1KK/KiwiSDR-antenna-switch-extension/README.md

 This MS-S7-WEB is antenna switch extension to KiwiSDR software defined radio.

+This extensions controls LZ2RR's MS-S7 antenna switch using MS-S7-WEB remote control units.
+You can buy both hardware pieces from ebay.
+Search for MS-S7 antenna switch and MS-S7-WEB remote control.

 ### Depencies

 MS-S7-WEB script uses curl. unzip is also needed on installation.